FABallemand/ProjetDeveloppementWeb/README.md

 ```

 ### Implementation details:
+- A user can have up to two roles among: ROLE_USER (normal user with restricted permissions), ROLE_ADMIN (administrator, has access to every page and can edit/delete every entity)
 - The interface for galeries (**Shelf**), inventories (**Cupboard**) and objects (**Shoe**) are designed to display only buttons and links to actions that the user can perform
 - The interface for memberes (**Member**) is designed to display buttons and links to all actions but the user might be prompted to login or simply encounter an error message
 - The first command should be replaced by the second, which is a relatively new feature of php.
 However, the first command has been retained throughout the project in order to maximise compatibility.